Automating Label Placement in CAD Drawings Using Minkowski Sums and Convex Hulls for Obstacle Detection

 Conclusion

-We have shown in this post how to automatically add a new item to a CAD file without collision with existing items.
-We used Minkowski Sums for obstacle detection in a CAD file .
-The application of this concept can however extend beyond CAD/Collision Detection and can be used in numerous other fields such as robot motion, 3D modeling, … etc
+We have shown how to automatically add a new label to a CAD file without collision with existing items using Minkowski Sums and Convex hulls to find the collision space between the label and the obstacles.
+The application of this concept can extend beyond CAD/Collision Detection and can be used in numerous other fields such as robot motion, 3D modeling, and numerical control machining.

 Helpful links: